cocos/cocos-docs/en/engine/event/event-node.md

 When we call `node.dispatchEvent()`, it means that `node` is the target node mentioned above.
 In the process of event delivery, we can stop the event propagation by calling `event.propagationStopped = true`.

-In v3.0, we removed the `Event.EventCustom` class.
+In v3.0, the `Event.EventCustom` class was removed.
 To dispatch custom events, a custom event class that inherits from the `Event` class needs to be implemented first.
 For example:

 ```ts
 // Import "Event" from 'cc' module